HineSite/pisite/accelerometer/README.md

 ACCEL GND to Pi GND
 ACCEL VCC to Pi 3.3V
 ```

+And the momentary buttons will pull GPIO pins 17 (left button) and 27 (the right button) low when pressed.

 *P.S.
 Don't forget to turn SPI on using raspi-config.*